Shuffle algebras associated to surfaces: -theory of the moduli space of sheaves

 where $K'_{\CM_{(r,c_1,c_2)}} \subset K_{\CM_{(r,c_1,c_2)}}$ is the subgroup consisting of all classes:

-as $\Psi$ goes over all symmetric Laurent polynomials in the Chern roots of the vector bundles $\CT_i$.
+as $\Psi$ goes over all symmetric Laurent polynomials in the Chern roots of the locally free sheaves $\CT_i$.
 To be more specific, if $\CT_i$ has rank $r_i$, then we may formally write its $K$--theory class as $[\CT_i] = t_{i,1}+...+t_{i,r_i}$.
 Even though the individual $t_{i,j}$ are not well-defined $K$--theory classes, symmetric polynomials in them are.
-Therefore, we think of $\Psi(...,\CT_i,...)$ in \eqref{eqn:tautological} as being a function whose inputs are the Chern roots of all the vector bundles $\CT_i$, and it is required to be symmetric for all $i$ separately. \\
+Therefore, we think of $\Psi(...,\CT_i,...)$ in \eqref{eqn:tautological} as being a function whose inputs are the Chern roots of all the sheaves $\CT_i$, and it is required to be symmetric for all $i$ separately. \\